-Evelyn Woodward & James McKay

-Grand Rapids, MI Branch 56
+Evelyn Woodward & James McKay Grand Rapids, MI Branch 56

-Woodward about an event that occurred on June 30, 2016.
+heard this weird scream," recalled Grand Rapids, MI Branch 56 member Evelyn Woodward about an event that occurred on June 30, 2016.
 She was working in the union office at the post office and had just gone off the clock.